google/quiver-dart/README.md

 elements by calling a function.
 A common use-case is to traverse properties in an object graph, like the parent relationship in a tree.

+`TwoWayGeneratingIterable` is similar to `GeneratingIterable`, but can be used when both the first and last element are known and elements can be traversed in both directions.

 `InfiniteIterable` is a base class for Iterables that throws on operations that require a finite length.